artelab/Multi-modal-classification/README.md

 presented at
 2018 International Conference on Digital Image Computing: Techniques and Applications (DICTA), Canberra, Australia, 2018.

-If you use this code entirely or partially, please cite [paper](http://artelab.dista.uninsubria.it/res/research/bibtex/2018/2018_gallo_dicta.txt)
+If you use this code entirely or partially, please cite our [paper](http://artelab.dista.uninsubria.it/res/research/bibtex/2018/2018_gallo_dicta.txt)